bjrnwnklr/AoC/2023/AoC2023_notes.md

 I also logged a lot more than required and found the correct order for all of the flipflops to show they are counting up.
 I also proved that the 4 registers hit HIGH on fixed cycles, but the first value is already enough.

 This was a fun problem with ultimately a very simple solution.
 Great that we had to analyze the input to get to the solution - first time this year.

+# Day 21

+-   Difficulty: HARD!!!!
+-   Problem: a 2d grid with rocks and unoccupied patches.
+Part 1: find all possible positions that can be reached in a given number of steps.
+Part 2: the grid can be expanded infinitely by copying the existing grid onto each side.
+Find the number of positions that can be reached in a ridiculously high number of steps.

+Part 1: solved with BFS by observing that each position can be reached only in a even number of steps (because of backtracking - we can just step back and forth a number of times).

+Part 2: very hard, didnt solve.
+I observed that the input square has the same side lengths, and that there is a highway of open positions from the middle (starting position) to each of the four sides.
+So you can reach each adjacent tile by just stepping along the middle.
+Once you reach an adjacent tile, you can reach the same number of positions as you can originally reach.

+But didnt manage to solve the puzzle and used an answer from Reddit: [Python solution](https://topaz.github.io/paste/#XQAAAQDcAQAAAAAAAAAjiAOiE/kRLeQB1cGmfHakawz7UqVcDEZjf/KvIQv859I/42EN77Dcrnn9OX4FZv4wI5s+SrfDTO0LC2XuzGLqJC3wjkKvWuB2LyCUL9Z0QcLJrFUbwmkf77Xq5P/O0E/YvoPpuiZVCOiCrdCJbvp5VBGgQUq2W/lUzZg+PHeNUjAlNFqvlj1jujOY0TpNzYDQdntQcWEhTSTAtYFxi522TTRfEu4jFlD9SPQXH0epmzLFNfOh2NWtcKCsG9fOG+xMPub2Q02v/lxdMrdGjzPz5itqxUavxBQUUZd1UnLEYxPfyqSEEx6u74yM0rCaLDvdDY8CXPWhAd3CvQbHWN3SdWFhoZdao7GALjuB/fO2t5EIT+rTCSJ7japFhWfDagOF31XVKofp2eYnwA0NM3EE3dcDqv7RYc8=)

+This was by far the hardest puzzle so far.